Skip to content

 Holy Ghost Prep

 Two years ago, this senior nucleus won the PIAA Class 4A state championship as sophomores.
-Holy Ghost Prep will join the Catholic League next year, but for now plays a loaded independent schedule.
-Coach Greg Olenski returns seniors Colin Davis (1B) and Jake Keaser (SS), a pair of La Salle recruits, DeSales pledge Matt Evans (RF), Wagner recruit Bam McNab (RHP) and Eddie Rosado, who’s committed to St. Joe’s.
-The Firebirds finished 10-9 overall last year, getting knocked out of the District 1 Class 4A semifinals by eventual district champion Pope John Paul II.
+Holy Ghost Prep will join the Catholic League next year but currently plays a loaded independent schedule.
+Coach Greg Olenski returns seniors Colin Davis (1B) and Jake Keaser (SS), both La Salle recruits, DeSales pledge Matt Evans (right field), Wagner recruit Bam McNab (RHP) and Eddie Rosado, who’s committed to St. Joseph’s.
+The Firebirds finished 10-9 overall last year and were knocked out of the District 1 Class 4A semifinals by eventual district champion Pope John Paul II.

-“We play a very challenging schedule, so our record does not always dictate how good we are,” said Olenski, who is in his eighth season and has won four district titles during that time.
+“We play a very challenging schedule, so our record does not always dictate how good we are,” said Olenski, who is in his eighth season and has won four district titles.
 “We underachieved as juniors, and these guys are motivated from last year.
 We’re calling this team the ‘Last Dance,’ with 17 seniors together the final time.
 These guys are leaving it all out there.”

 The Explorers have been a traditional standard in the Catholic League.
 La Salle finished 16-5 overall last year and 10-2 in the PCL, earning the No. 1 seed in the playoffs, where they lost to eventual PCL champion Bonner-Prendie in the semifinals.
-Back from that team are senior Caden Schmidt (RF), who’s last year’s PCL MVP and committed to Seton Hall, senior Luke Borgmann (C), a Lowell-UMass recruit, along with senior Brycen Clarke (1B), a Bucknell pledge, junior Kaden Cortez (3B/RHP), and senior Cooper Weiss (LHP), who’s heading to Scranton.
+Back from that team are senior Caden Schmidt (RF), last year’s PCL MVP who’s committed to Seton Hall, senior Luke Borgmann (C), a UMass-Lowell recruit, senior Brycen Clarke (1B), a Bucknell pledge, junior Kaden Cortez (third base/RHP), and senior Cooper Weiss (LHP), who’s heading to Scranton.
 La Salle coach Kyle Werman, who is in his 12th season, last won a Catholic League championship in 2023.

 Malvern Prep

-The Friars have won five-straight Inter-Ac championships and three-straight PAISAA state championships.
-Malvern has played in every PAISAA championship since 2012 — winning eight, including the last three.
+The Friars have won five-straight Inter-Ac championships and three straight PAISAA state championships.
+Malvern has played in every PAISAA championship since 2012, winning eight, including the last three.
 Malvern Prep finished 32-5 last year for Hilliard, who has more than 400 career victories and is in his 16th season.
-Back for the Friars are senior Wake Forest-pledge Brady Abate (RF), senior Vanderbilt-recruit Jackson Melconian (SS), senior Jack Herbein (RHP), who’s committed to Lafayette, junior Northwestern-recruit Collin Romanczuk (RHP), the son of Malvern basketball coach Paul Romanczuk, and junior North Carolina State-pledge Jalen Bowman (CF).
+Back for the Friars are senior Wake Forest pledge Brady Abate (RF), senior Vanderbilt recruit Jackson Melconian (SS), senior Jack Herbein (RHP), who’s committed to Lafayette, junior Northwestern recruit Collin Romanczuk (RHP), the son of Malvern basketball coach Paul Romanczuk, and junior N.C.
+State pledge Jalen Bowman (center field).

 Radnor

 The Raptors are the defending District 1 Class 5A champions and returns senior right-handed twin pitchers Austin, a Lehigh pledge, and Blake Havertine, who’s committed to Franklin and Marshall.
-Austin is Radnor’s all-time leader in career wins (22).
-They will be joined by junior Villanova-recruit Caden Szychulski (SS/RHP), senior Wake Forest-bound Daniel Kellis (RHP), who is getting draft looks, and junior Matt Medina (INF), the Raptors’ best hitter.
+Austin is Radnor’s all-time leader in wins (22).
+They will be joined by junior Villanova recruit Caden Szychulski (SS/RHP), senior Wake Forest pledge Daniel Kellis (RHP), who is getting draft looks, and junior Matt Medina (INF), the Raptors’ best hitter.
 Radnor shared the Central League title last season with Haverford and finished 18-4 overall.
 The Raptors lost to District 3 third-place Elizabethtown last season in the opening round of the state playoffs.

 “We have some pitching, with three guys who can throw the ball hard, and it will be whether we can scratch out two or three runs a game,” said Raptors coach Mark Jordan, who is in his seventh season at Radnor and 20th overall.